 Why waste management gets no recognition

 One reason for such contention?
 Trash and recycling are 6x less appreciated than cooking.
 We celebrate a home-cooked meal, but barely notice where the scraps go.
 We unwrap gifts with joy, then immediately forget about the packaging.
 Dealing with our trash is the final act of everything we consume, yet 72% of Americans say waste management doesn't feel like a valued task.
+Better systems reduce not only landfill waste but also stress at home.

 Gender roles in waste and recycling tasks